addityea/nf-xen/README.md

 `pdc_kth` profile for PDC Dardel cluster
 `uppmax` profile for UPPMAX cluster including auto-detect for `miarka`, `pelle`, `snowy` and `rackham` queues.

+Now also includes expected time requirements for each process, so that jobs are submitted with reasonable time limits.

 If you are running the pipeline on these HPC clusters, you can use the specific profile.
 These profiles are configured to use Singularity containers and has specific settings for the HPC environments.
 Profiles originally written by `Pontus Freyhult (@pontus)` and adapted for the pipeline by `Aditya Singh (@addityea)`.